Fayhen/flask-url-shorter/README.md

 #### Tests

 Tests were written using the [pytest](https://docs.pytest.org/) framework.
-To run, simply execute `pytest` on the command line with your virtual environment activated:
+To run, simply execute `pytest` on the command line with your virtual environment activated.

 #### Making requests